urgent-challenge/urgent2024/_pages/rules.md

 2. The test data should only be used for evaluation purposes.
 Techniques such as test-time adaptation, unsupervised domain adaptation, and self-training on the test data are not allowed for this challenge.

+3. There is no constraint on the latency or causality of the developed system in this challenge.
+Any type of model can be used as long as they conform to the other rules as listed in this page.

-3. Registration is required to submit results to the challenge (Check the [`Leaderboard`](/urgent2024/leaderboard) tab for more information).
+4. Registration is required to submit results to the challenge (Check the [`Leaderboard`](/urgent2024/leaderboard) tab for more information).
 Note that the team information (including affiliation, team name, and team members) should be provided when submitting the results.
 For detailed submission requirements, please check the [`Submission`](/urgent2024/submission) tab.
     * Only the team name will be shown in the leaderboard, while the affiliation and team members will be kept confidential.<br/><br/>

-4. The following evaluation metrics will be calculated for evaluation.
+5. The following evaluation metrics will be calculated for evaluation.

     <style type="text/css">
     .tg  {border:none;border-collapse:collapse;border-color:#ccc;border-spacing:0;}